 Immunotherapy has ushered in a new era of cancer treatment with unprecedented responses in many patients.
 While a patient’s immune system should recognize and eliminate cancer, tumors have evolved a multitude of strategies to evade and dampen tumor immune surveillance.
 Immunotherapeutics overcome these tumor-generated obstacles and empower a patient’s immune system to recognize, attack, and eradicate the tumor.

-At Janux, we are developing unique immunotherapies that generate tumor-specific immune responses to attack and kill tumors without destroying a patient’s healthy tissue.
-Furthermore, Janux technology can be applied to immunotherapies that target all three stages of an anti-tumor immune response.
+At Janux, we are developing unique immunotherapies that have the potential to generate generate tumor-specific immune responses to attack and kill tumors without destroying a patient’s healthy tissue.
 We believe that combining Janux’s tumor-specific activation with multi-stage anti-tumor signaling will significantly improve safety, expand the therapeutic dosing window, and maximize patient responses.